 Setting the innovation agenda from the top:

 Organizations should set a clear innovation agenda from the top, and leadership should source improvement ideas from all employees through a culture of creativity and entrepreneurship.
-The ability to do things differently and adapt, or be more agile, these are characteristics that were already important before the pandemic.
-It is the pandemic that has shown that this is now critical even more.
+The ability to do things differently and adapt, or be more agile, are characteristics already important before the pandemic.
+The pandemic has shown that this is now critical even more.

 Increasing the flow of information and transparency: